HCL-TECH-SOFTWARE/digital-experience/docs/platform/kubernetes/haproxy-migration/haproxy-migration.md

 |:--:|
 | Open Practitioner Studio within Content root|

 Here you need to find and copy the page which you want to test with HAProxy.
-Using the "New Page" option you can create a new page within the Application Menu.
+Using the `New Page` option a new page within the Application Menu can be created.
 The properties set for the page which needs to be recreated with HAProxy can be copied from the existing one and entered within the new page.

 | ![Application_menu_pages](../_img/haproxy-migration/Application_menu_pages.png) |
 |:--:|